RC5: Cryptanalysis

-12-round RC5 (with 64-bit blocks) is susceptible to a differential attack using 244 chosen plaintexts.
+Twelve-round RC5 (with 64-bit blocks) is susceptible to a differential attack using 244 chosen plaintexts.
 18–20 rounds are suggested as sufficient protection.

 A number of these challenge problems have been tackled using distributed computing, organised by Distributed.net.
 Distributed.net has brute-forced RC5 messages encrypted with 56-bit and 64-bit keys and has been working on cracking a 72-bit key since November 3, 2002.
-As of August 6, 2021, 7.900% of the keyspace has been searched and based on the rate recorded that day, it would take 127 years to complete 100% of the keyspace.
+As of July 26, 2023, 10.409% of the keyspace has been searched and based on the rate recorded that day, it would take a little more than 59 years to complete 100% of the keyspace.
 The task has inspired many new and novel developments in the field of cluster computing.

-RSA Security, which had a patent on the algorithm, offered a series of US$10,000 prizes for breaking ciphertexts encrypted with RC5, but these contests have been discontinued as of May 2007.
+RSA Security, which had a (now expired) patent on the algorithm, offered a series of US$10,000 prizes for breaking ciphertexts encrypted with RC5, but these contests were discontinued as of May 2007.
 As a result, distributed.net decided to fund the monetary prize.
-The individual who discovers the winning key will receive US$1,000, their team (if applicable) will receive US$1,000 and the Free Software Foundation will receive US$2,000.
+The individual who discovers the winning key will receive US$1,000, their team (if applicable) will receive US$1,000, and the Free Software Foundation will receive US$2,000.